 This tuition grant recognizes a Japhet student who expresses exemplary leadership in and out of school.
 Letters of recommendation should speak to the student’s expression of positive leadership.
 In addition, the student candidate also must write a reflection about their involvement in community service.

-This legacy award is for students who have been enrolled in Japhet School since September 2014 or before.
-Candidates must have a high evaluation in citizenship and character qualities.
+This legacy award is for students who have received a high evaluation in citizenship and character qualities.
 Mrs. Brown served on Japhet’s Board of Trustees, and Mr. Brown is an accountant who worked as Japhet’s Business Manager.
 Students who apply for this award will write a short paragraph and also solve mathematical problems appropriate for their math level.
 Letters of recommendation should speak to how the student has internalized Japhet’s character qualities and uses them for guiding decisions.

 These scholarships are for two students who can explain the importance of character to science.
 Japhet alumnus Chase Dobbs J’11 and his mother, Caryn Rainey, provide these scholarships in gratitude for the strong start Chase received at Japhet.
 Candidates must carry an S+ or B average or better in science for the school year.
 They will write a short essay on a topic involving science.
 Letters of recommendation should speak to the student’s use of good judgment in decision making and their curiosity and desire to learn about the world around them.

 The Robert Andreasen Merit Scholarship is for current Japhet School students who are committed to academic excellence, character, and exemplary citizenship.
 Students must have been on the honor roll for two out of the three marking periods in the current school year to apply.
 The sponsors of the Robert Andreasen Merit Scholarship will anonymously judge the required essay.
 Letters of recommendation should speak to the student’s expression of character and citizenship.